mrhaav/openwrt/21.02.3/ReadMe.md

 An SMS receiver will store received SMS in /var/sms folder.
 The daemon will send the file name to /usr/bin/uqmi_sms.sh.
 The first row in the SMS file is the senders phone number and the following rows are the text message.

+uqmi_led.sh and uqmi_sms.sh are not included in the ipk file.
+You need to create the files your self and make them executable, `chmod +x <file_name>`.

 \
 uqmi_led.sh example for MR200v4
 ```